NSHipster/articles/2012-12-17-cggeometry.md

 ### `CGRectZero`, `CGRectNull`, & `CGRectInfinite`

-> - `const CGRect CGRectZero`: A rectangle constant with location (0,0), and width and height of 0.
+> - `CGRect.zeroRect` / `const CGRect CGRectZero`: A rectangle constant with location (0,0), and width and height of 0.
 The zero rectangle is equivalent to CGRectMake(0.0f, 0.0f, 0.0f, 0.0f).
-> - `const CGRect CGRectNull`: The null rectangle.
+> - `CGRect.nullRect` / `const CGRect CGRectNull`: The null rectangle.
 This is the rectangle returned when, for example, you intersect two disjoint rectangles. **Note that the null rectangle is not the same as the zero rectangle**.
-> - `const CGRect CGRectInfinite`: A rectangle that has infinite extent.
+> - `CGRect.infiniteRect` / `const CGRect CGRectInfinite`: A rectangle that has infinite extent.

 `CGRectZero` is perhaps the most useful of all of the special rectangle values.
 When initializing subviews, their frames are often initialized to `CGRectZero`, deferring their layout to `-layoutSubviews`.